nivekxyz/dotlnx/docs/user-guide.md

 This guide is for people who **use** dotlnx as end users: you add or remove application bundles, and the system takes care of menu entries and (when available) AppArmor confinement.

-## You don’t run dotlnx
+## You don’t need to run dotlnx

-End users don’t run the `dotlnx` command.
+End users don’t need to run the `dotlnx` command; the service handles sync.
 You only:

 1. **Add** a `.lnx` bundle into your Applications directory (or an admin puts it in `/Applications`).
 2. **Launch** the app from your application menu like any other app.
 3. **Remove** the bundle when you no longer want the app (or an admin removes it from `/Applications`).

 A background service (or an admin running `dotlnx sync`) keeps the menu and security profiles in sync with what’s in those directories.
+The `dotlnx` command is available if you want to run a manual sync, validate a bundle, or use other subcommands.

 ## Where to put apps